carlosperalta88/peralta-media-site/content/blog/I Failed At A Facebook Interview/index.md

 ---
-title: I failed at a Facebook screening interview
+title: I failed at a Facebook screening
 date: 2021-09-26
 description: Thoughts about failing at a FAANG interview
 slug: /blog/i-failed-at-a-facebook-screening-interview